An annotated digest of the top "Hacker" "News" posts for the first week of December, 2016.

 Data Science: CSCI E-109 Publication Listing

 Lecture videos on a topic inapplicable to Hackernews.

 December 06, 2016 (comments)

 An internet posts irrelevant shit about optimizations while lying about the design purpose of calloc(3).
-The internet who wrote the blog post edited it to insert some kind of soapboxy lecture about how we all owe it to him to take action in supporting his political views.
-His code is buggy.
-Hackernews agrees with him and also doesn't.
+The internet who wrote the blog post edited it to insert some kind of soapboxy lecture about how we all owe it to the author to take action in supporting some political views.
+The code is buggy.
+Hackernews agrees with the author and also doesn't.